saket5ingh/FruitQualityDetection/README.md

-# YOLOv11 Object Detection Web App (Django)
+# YOLOv11 Fruit Quality Detection

-This is a Django-based web application that allows users to upload images and detect objects using a trained YOLOv11 model.
+This repository contains a complete Django web application for  fruit qualitydetection using YOLOv11 models.
+The application allows users to upload images, processes them with a pre-trained YOLOv11 model, and displays the detection results.

-## 🚀 Features
+## Features

-- Upload images through a web interface
+- User-friendly web interface for image upload
-- Perform object detection using a YOLOv11 model (`best.pt`)
+- Integration with YOLOv11 object detection model
-- Display detected objects with bounding boxes
-- Show object names and confidence scores
+- Real-time image preview before submission
+- Display of original and processed images side-by-side
-- Attractive frontend with Bootstrap
+- Responsive design using Bootstrap

----
+## Prerequisites

+- Python 3.8+
+- Django 4.0+
+- PyTorch 1.12+
+- OpenCV
+- A trained YOLOv11 model file (best.pt)

 ## 📂 Project Structure